 Harmonic effects are essentially distortions to an ac current profile.
 They can occur in transformer windings because the ac magnetising current is not perfectly sinusoidal.
-However, this usually occurs on the triple harmonics (3rd, 6th, 9th etc.) so on a normal three-phase system they are all in phase and do not result in any real harmonic voltages.
+However, this usually occurs on the triple harmonics $(3^{rd}, 6^{th}, 9^{th} \text{ etc.})$ so on a normal three-phase system they are all in phase and do not result in any real harmonic voltages.
 However, if other equipment connected to the network produces harmonics they will not cancel in the neutral conductor.
-These can then cause additional $f^2R$ losses, as in real terms the losses formula becomes IR+ $\sqrt{H}$ where H=harmonics on the network, this increases the overall load on the network which in turn increases the losses.
+These can then cause additional I^2R losses, as in real terms the losses formula becomes I^2R+VH where H=harmonics on the network, this increases the overall load on the network which in turn increases the losses.

-LCT's could produce harmonic distortion.
+LCT's can produce harmonic distortion.
 For example, Electric Vehicles (EV's) require a DC supply for charging.
 This requires a rectifier, which produces a short, sharp pulse, distorting the sinusoidal waveform of the AC supply.
 WPD has completed a project entitled Electric Vehicles Emission Testing, the conclusion of which is that EV charging does not significantly increase harmonic distortion.
 WPD will continue to review this element of losses as other LCT technologies emerge.